 Professional leave will be allowed to employees, subject to the approval of the Director.
 Professional leave shall include attendance at related workshops, in-service training, or attendance as an officer or delegate at a meeting of a professional organization.
-Written request for leave must be file one week or more in advance of the date or dates of absence.
+Written request for leave must be filed one week or more in advance of the date or dates of absence.
+If employee's desire to serve as an officer in their professional organization, a memorandum of understanding is needed from Director.

-MATERINITY LEAVE
+MATERNITY LEAVE

 A female employee, upon knowledge of pregnancy, shall notify the Director in writing, at least six months before the expected birth of the child.
-A doctor's certificate state the date of the expected birth shall be required.
+A doctor's certificate stating the date of the expected birth shall be required.
 This certificate is to accompany the employee's notice of approaching motherhood.